-Exercise may be one of the best ways to reduce water weight in the short-term.
-Any form of it increases sweat, which means you will lose water.
+Exercise may help reduce water weight in the short term because it increases sweat, which means you lose water.

 During exercise, your body also shifts a lot of water into your muscles.